MicrosoftDocs/sdk-api/sdk-api-src/content/mfobjects/nn-mfobjects-imfsampleoutputstream.md

 ## -remarks

-A writeable byte stream can optionally implement this interface.
+A writable byte stream can optionally implement this interface.

 This interface enables the caller to send media samples to the byte stream for writing, instead of using the <a href="/windows/desktop/api/mfobjects/nf-mfobjects-imfbytestream-beginwrite">IMFByteStream::BeginWrite</a> method to write blobs of untyped data.
 The byte stream can use the information contained in the media sample to optimize how it writes the data.
 For example, a byte stream that sends media data over a network can optimize based on the time stamp.